 A short distance from Grasmere and Ambleside, you will find Rydal Mount, William Wordsworth's beloved last home.
 Set in beautiful grounds with views of two lakes, and with the poet's influence in every nook and cranny, it's well worth a visit if you are staying at one of our cottages in the area.
 This is where the romantic poet wrote much of his best work and finalised his most famous poem, 'I Wandered Lonely as a Cloud'.

-Still owned by Wordsworth's descendants, the 16th century house is full of history and fascinating insights to the Laureate's life.
+Still owned by Wordsworth's descendants, the 16th-century house is full of history and fascinating insights into the Laureate's life.
 Whilst preserving much of the Wordsworth family's original furniture and decor, it is still a home that is often used by the current owners.

 Enjoy the views from this room's large windows and take in some quirky features including a portrait of Dorothy and her dog, Little Miss Belle, and a cutlass chair, designed for men who wore swords and needed to be ready to draw them at any moment!

-William Wordsworth was known to spend many hours wandering the countryside and enjoying his five-acre grounds.
-A keen gardener, he landscaped the whole area and you could spend many a happy hour yourself exploring the varying sections, which include a fellside terrace, a summer house, ancient mound, and rock pools.
+William Wordsworth was known to spend many hours wandering the countryside and enjoying his 5-acre grounds.
+A keen gardener, he landscaped the whole area, and you could spend many a happy hour yourself exploring the varying sections, which include a fellside terrace, a summer house, an ancient mound, and rock pools.
 Wordsworth would even have had direct access to the coffin route and fell walks directly outside the garden wall!

 Dora's Field is now owned by the National Trust but is accessible from the gardens at Rydal Mount.
 There are picnic benches dotted about and these, coupled with the open views, make it a relaxing place for a reflective moment.